Agentic AI adoption in network observability propels NetOps teams

 To keep up, network observability products are rapidly adding AI technologies.
 As a result, well over half of respondents reported that generative AI, machine learning, and agentic AI technologies are already used within or alongside their network observability tools.
 Among remaining respondents, near-universal adoption is expected over the next two years.

 Accordingly, enterprises that are at the highest stage of network observability maturity leverage AI for prediction and optimization.
-These enterprises, according to Enterprise Management Associates, use machine learning to forecast network behavior, capacity needs, and potential failures before they occur.
+According to Enterprise Management Associates, these enterprises use machine learning to forecast network behavior, capacity needs, and potential failures before they occur.

 AI delivers a multitude of benefits for network observability